-You should always setup a WordPress backup solution on your website.
-Backups are like an insurance policy on your website.
-Should anything go wrong, you can always recover it.
+You should always set up a WordPress backup solution on your website.
+Backups are like an insurance policy.
+Should anything go wrong, you can always recover your site.

-As the most popular content management system in the world, WordPress is often a popular target of hackers.
+As the most popular content management system in the world, WordPress is a big target for hackers.
 Many WordPress sites run without having to face any of these threats for years, but it is always better to be prepared than to be sorry.

 3. Check Your Site for 404 Errors

 On a brand new website, you need to make sure all pages on your website are loading properly, and there are no missing links.
 Otherwise, your visitors will see 404 errors, which creates a bad user experience.

-If you have already added your site to Google Webmaster Tools, then you can find pages giving 404 not found error in your crawl report.
+If you have already added your site to the Google Search Console, then you can use it to find pages giving a ‘404 not found’ error in your crawl report.

-For a new website, it is likely that you haven’t added your site to Google Search Console or Webmaster tools.
-In this case, you will have to manually browse your site and make sure everything is working as expected.
-If you have a lot of content, then you can go through your most important pages first like about, contact, registration or login pages, etc.
+Otherwise, you will have to manually browse your site and make sure everything is working as expected.
+If you have a lot of content, then you can first check that your most important pages are loading, such as your about, contact, registration, and login pages.

-You can setup email alerts for 404 errors on your WordPress site.
+You should also set up email alerts for 404 errors on your WordPress site.
 This way you can easily monitor and fix bad links as you discover them.

-Failing to send or receive emails from your WordPress site is one of the most common WordPress errors.
+Failed email is one of the most common WordPress errors.
 Some of your email notifications may deliver, but some of them may not.
 That’s a problem because you rely on email to keep your website running smoothly.

 Both these problems can be fixed by switching to SMTP, the industry standard for sending email.
-Simply follow our guide on how to fix WordPress not sending email issue.
+Simply follow our guide on how to fix the WordPress not sending email issue.

 5. Check All Forms on Your Site

-Once you have setup email, the next thing you need to do is to make sure that all forms on your site are working.
-Test your contact forms, comment forms, email subscription forms, and so on.
+The next thing you need to do is to make sure that all forms on your site are working.
+You’ll have to test your contact forms, comment forms, email subscription forms, and so on.
 Make sure every form on your site works properly.

-Check your email list and send test emails to confirm that your emails are delivered to the right mailing list.
-If you are not building an email list, then you should read our article on why you should start building your email list right away.
+By the way, if you haven’t already started building an email list, then you should read our article on why you should start building your email list right away.

-If you run a multi-author or multi-user WordPress site, then check your login and registration forms.
-Login with different user roles to check if you need to remove unnecessary items from WordPress admin area for user accounts.
+You should also log in to your website with different user roles to check if you need to remove unnecessary items from the WordPress admin area for user accounts.

 If you are selling digital goods, then make sure they are delivered promptly.
-For physical goods you will need to check your systems for smooth completion of orders.
+For physical goods, you will need to check your systems for the smooth completion of orders.

 8. Test Social Integrations

-Social media plays a very important role in a successful launch of any product.
-You need to make sure that you don’t miss out on this opportunity to interact with your users.
+Social media plays a very important role in the successful launch of any product.
+Don’t miss out on this opportunity to interact with your users.

 You should confirm that social sharing plugins on your website are working properly.

-Performance related issues are usually the main concern during the development phase of a website.
-But now that you are about to launch your website, it is time to test your website one more time.
+Performance issues are usually the main concern during the development phase of a website.
+Now that you are about to launch your website, it’s time to test your website one more time.